• Skip to main content

 by

-The picture shows a chess board to represent decisions, namely, career choice.
+The picture shows a metal shark fin to represent banking risk.

 by